How urban agriculture can improve food security in US cities

 Cover Photo: City Farm is a working sustainable farm that has operated in Chicago for over 30 years.

 Miguel Altieri is a professor at the University of California, Berkeley

 During the partial federal shutdown in December 2018 and January 2019, news reports showed furloughed government workers standing in line for donated meals.
 These images were reminders that for an estimated one out of eight Americans, food insecurity is a near-term risk.

 In California, where I teach, 80 percent of the population lives in cities.
-Feeding the cities of the nine-county San Francisco Bay Area, with a total population of some 7 million involves importing 2.5 to 3 million tons of food per day over an average distance of 500 to 1,000 miles.
+Feeding the cities of the nine-county San Francisco Bay Area, with a total population of some 7 million involves importing 2.5 to 3 thousand tons of food per day over an average distance of 500 to 1,000 miles.

 This system requires enormous amounts of energy and generates significant greenhouse gas emissions.
 It also is extremely vulnerable to large-scale disruptions, such as major earthquakes.

 And the food it delivers fails to reach 1 of every 8 people in the region who live under the poverty line – mostly senior citizens, children and minorities.
 Access to quality food is limited both by poverty and the fact that on average, California’s low-income communities have 32.7 percent fewer supermarkets than high-income areas within the same cities.

 Many organizations see urban agriculture as a way to enhance food security.
 It also offers environmental, health and social benefits.
 Although the full potential of urban agriculture is still to be determined, based on my own research I believe that raising fresh fruits, vegetables and some animal products near consumers in urban areas can improve local food security and nutrition, especially for underserved communities.